ctsuu/Advanced-Lane-Finding/README.md

  <img src="./output_images/curve_fit.png" width="800">
 </p>

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Describe how you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Remember, the "bird_view" in this pipeline is not true bird view.
 Because of the camera is pointing forward and downward at small angle, in the view, the vertical pixel may repersent 100m and further.
 The horizotal pixel is repersenting the car width closely.
 There are the factors I used to convert pixel space to true environment.
 ```